awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-schedule-options.md

 # Reference: Maintenance window scheduling and active period options<a name="maintenance-windows-schedule-options"></a>

-When you create a maintenance window, you must specify how often the maintenance window runs by using a [Cron or Rate expression](reference-cron-and-rate-expressions.md)\.
+When you create a maintenance window, you must specify how often the maintenance window runs by using a [Cron or rate expression](reference-cron-and-rate-expressions.md)\.
 Optionally, you can specify a date range during which the maintenance window can run on its regular schedule, as well as a time zone on which to base that regular schedule\.

 Be aware, however, that the time zone option and the start date/end date options do not influence each other\.
 Any start date and end date times that you specify \(with or without an offset for your time zone\) determine only the *valid period* during which the maintenance window can run on its schedule\.
 A time zone option determines the international time zone that the maintenance window schedule is based on *during* its valid period\.